St Annes Pier: Background

 St Annes-on-the-Sea is a planned seaside resort on the Fylde coast, at the mouth of the River Ribble, in Lancashire.
-It was developed in the 19th century, largely by the St Annes Land & Building Company.
+It was developed in the 19th century, largely by the St Anne's on the Sea Land and Building Company.
 The company was formed in 1874 and leased land for the new town from the estate of the local Clifton family.
 Towards the end of the 19th century, pleasure piers became a common feature of English seaside resorts, and by the 1870s there were already two piers in nearby Blackpool (now called North and Central Piers), one in Southport and one 3.5 mi away in Lytham.
 The wording of the land company's original lease indicates that a pier was probably planned for St Annes from its beginning.
 A subsidiary, the St Annes-on-the-Sea Pier and Improvements Company was formed in 1877.
 The company directors believed that a pier at St Annes would offer visitors better conditions for fishing and boating than those at neighbouring resorts.